dustin-archive/lifesaver-sass/README.md

 A Sass mixin that allows for quicker changes to units and values.

+##Getting Started
+Include LifeSaver into your project at the top of your Sass modules file.

+	@include 'modules/lifesaver';
+	@include 'modules/safe-units';

 ##Mixin
 		@include ls( [properties], [values], [units], [important] );